safahas/wizword_new/README.md

 - Upload PDF/DOCX/TXT in FlashCard Settings to build the pool from the file’s text.
 - The backend enforces size via `UPLOAD_MAX_BYTES` (default 10240 = 10KB).
 Increase if your files are larger.
 - On success, the UI shows item count and the FlashCard token.
 If SMTP is configured, the token is emailed to you with the uploaded file attached.
 The email subject includes the set name, and the body lists the source file name.

+Extraction and LLM notes:
+- PDF parsing falls back between `pypdf` and `PyPDF2` for compatibility.
+- The LLM prompt selects only document‑specific terms that appear in the text, avoids generic academic words (results, method, study, etc.), and avoids noun/plural near‑duplicates.
+Output is strict JSON.

 #### Managing FlashCard sets (Create, Use, Delete)